ufal/public-license-selector/README.md

 - `string` **cssClass** - Custom CSS class set on `<li>` element
 - `function|jQuery` **template** - Template used for custom format
 - `array[string]` **categories** - A list of arbitrary category names used for filtering in the questions
+- `array[string]` **labels** - A list of labels that will be shown for the license.
+Each labels has a picture or special css style connected so this is not completely arbitrary.

 ## Development